mghasemi/pyProximation/doc/measures.rst

 Density function
 =========================

-The `IntgDiff` implements two different scenarios for measure spaces:
+The `pyProximation` implements two different scenarios for measure spaces:
 	1. Continuous case, where support of the measure is given as a compact subspace (box) of :math:`\mathbb{R}^n`, and
 	2. Discrete case, where a finite set of points and their weights are given.